eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Experience
 		* 8 years: 8+ years experience in EDA place and route development.
 Expertise in C++, knowledge of data structure and graph algorithms, and strong communication skills are required.
 Knowledge or experience in FPGA development is a plus.
 + skill set:
-	- Principal Security Architect will develop a strategic direction for the security-related architecture of Lattice products, working closely with FPGA system and architecture experts to advance the company’s presence within security-sensitive systems
+	- Principal Security Architect will develop a strategic direction for the security-related architecture of Lattice products, working closely with FPGA system and architecture experts to advance the company's presence within security-sensitive systems
 		* Reduce risks, threats, and vulnerabilities in systems built with Lattice products
-		* Drive Lattice’s roadmap for data and design security within our programmable logic product line
+		* Drive Lattice's roadmap for data and design security within our programmable logic product line
 		* Meet with customers and ecosystem partners to ensure requirements are understood, implementations are sound, and the broader ecosystem is moving to meet the future challenges
 		* Coordinate across functional business units to ensure robust, secure posture from design to implementation
 		* Represent Lattice at industry forums related to data and design security